Argentina to ask U.S. for exemption from steel, aluminum tariffs

 “Argentina is not the cause of nor does it contribute to the distortions that affect U.S. and world markets.”

-Aluar Aluminio Argentino (ALU.BA), Argentina’s sole primary aluminum producer, which is 10 percent state-owned, asked the U.S. Commerce Department last year to exempt it from any adverse measures implemented after its investigation into the national security impacts of imports of the metal.
+Aluar Aluminio Argentino, Argentina’s sole primary aluminum producer, which is 10 percent state-owned, asked the U.S. Commerce Department last year to exempt it from any adverse measures implemented after its investigation into the national security impacts of imports of the metal.

 The company has also been seeking to diversify its export destinations.

-Shares in Argentine steel producer Siderar (SID.BA), controlled by Ternium SA (TX.N), fell after Trump announced the tariffs earlier this month, but have since recovered.
+Shares in Argentine steel producer Siderar, controlled by Ternium SA, fell after Trump announced the tariffs earlier this month, but have since recovered.

 In 2017, Argentina exported $763 million of aluminum and $686 million of steel, each representing slightly more than 1 percent of total exports, government data show.
 The NAFTA market, which includes the United States, was the primary destination for both products.